falcon-computing/genome-release/docs/README.md

 This method emulates the original GATK command and as such, there is no Falcon provided acceleration.
 Please refer the GATK documentation for additional details.

 ## Quick Start
-The examples below were written in BASH script and quickly tested using an instance of 16-cores (Intel(R) Xeon(R) CPU E5-2686 v4 @ 2.30GHz, 2 threads per core).
-Each example below can be saved in a file and be submitted to the server as follows:
+The examples below are BASH scripts that can be implemented sequentially in any instance.
+Each example below can be saved in a file and be submitted as follows:
 ```
 chmod a+x myscript.sh ; nohup ./myscript.sh &
 ```
-For illustration purposes, the FASTQ files (small_1.fastq.gz and small_2.fastq.gz) used in the examples below contain 10K paired-end reads.
-They can be generated easily from any paired-end reads FASTQ files using the following Linux commands:
+For illustration purposes, the FASTQ files (small_1.fastq.gz and small_2.fastq.gz) defined in the examples below contain 10K paired-end reads.
+The user can generate them from any paired-end reads FASTQ files using the following Linux commands:
 ```
 zcat originalFASTQ_R1.fastq.gz | head -n 40000 > small_1.fastq ; gzip small_1.fastq
 zcat originalFASTQ_R2.fastq.gz | head -n 40000 > small_2.fastq ; gzip small_2.fastq
 ```
 In FASTQ format, each DNA read consists of 4 lines.
 Therefore, to get 10,000 DNA reads, 40,000 lines need to be extracted from the original FASTQ file.

 For more exhaustive test, the platinum pedigree samples (NA12878, NA12891 and NA12892) can be used as examples.
 They can be downloaded from http://www.internationalgenome.org/data-portal/sample/.
-Alternatively, Illumina BaseSpace (account required) provides Public Data sequenced with the most recent technology.

 ### Generating a Marked Duplicates BAM file from Paired-End FASTQ files
 fcs-genome align performs alignment to the reference, sorts, marks duplicates, and save the mapped reads in a BAM file.
 If --align-only is set, no marking duplicates is performed.
 The BASH script below illustrates the usage of the align method: